Đetinja: HPP "Pod Gradom"

 However, the reconstruction turned out to be a controversial from several other reasons than changing the appearance of the building.
 The EPS had no necessary permits, the museum remained closed for visitors, while the main visual feature of the plant, a small overspill waterfall which symbolically marked the end of the gorge, was extinguished.
 The ministry of construction ordered the EPS on 7 April 2021 to restore things as they were, but as of April 2023 nothing has been done.

+HPP "Turica"

-The other power plant on Đetinja is “Turica”, operational since 1 January 1929, but the large hydroelectrical potential of the river is not being used enough.
+The other power plant on Đetinja is HPP “Turica”, operational since 1 January 1929, but the large hydroelectrical potential of the river is not being used enough.
 It has two turbines obtained from Germany as World War I reparations.
 It is located 100 m upstream from the town's beach and was named after the Užice's neighborhood Turica.
 It is situated between the Belgrade–Bar railway and the surrounding hills.
 It has two generators of 200 kW each.
 During the 2017-2018 reconstruction it was updated and revitalized with the new equipment and the process was automatized: outlets, tunnels, pipelines, generators and crane were all revitalized or replaced.
 Also, the reservoir was cleaned.

 Altogether, there are three artificial lakes on the Đetinja: Velika brana, Mala brana and Vrutci.